surma/surma.dev/content/things/spreadsheet.md

 Just to be clear: I didn’t encounter this question in an interview personally.
 I’ll be pretending to go through a ~60 minute interview with an imaginary interviewer.
 And what you will read here is how I would tackle this question and how I predict the interview would go, informed by my experience in interviews.
 While reading all of this, it’s important to remember that **the most important part of an interview is communication**.
 Keep your interviewer in the loop!
 Not only tell them what you are currently doing, but also what you are working towards.
 Think out loud and describe what your ideas are and how you plan to implement them.
 Most interviewers want to help and will reinforce good ideas and try and prevent you from going down the wrong path.
 A coder that can’t articulate what they are doing is likely not going to do well in a team environment.

 It’s also worth nothing that this might not actually be a great interview question.
 Spreadsheets (like Google Spreadsheets) have a whole team of engineers working on multiple aspects of the app.
 So tasking you with building something similar in 60 minutes will force the candidate to take shortcuts, which could lead to a bad impression if the assessment criteria are not communicated clearly.
-Again: Talk to the interviewer to make sure you are not going in a wrong direciton.
+Again: Talk to the interviewer to make sure you are not going in a wrong direction.

 ## Level 1: Scaffolding

 Before I start to write any code, it’s a good idea to set everything up.
 As I said, time is crucial in an interview, so I don’t like messing around with a build system unless absolutely necessary.
 In most interviews I end up writing vanilla JavaScript, CSS and HTML, and use something like `npx superstatic .` to spin up a web server.
 If I need to build any dynamic UI, I often assemble HTML strings and assign them to `.innerHTML`.
-That has all kinds of issues, especially when processing user input, but that is usally fine to do in an interview.
+That has all kinds of issues, especially when processing user input, but that is usually fine to do in an interview.
 Remember: In my approach, “make it work” comes first.
 “Right” and “fast” can come later.

 > **Note:** This is highly subjective.
 In the “make it work” stage, in my opinion, everything goes.
 Use whatever you know the best, what you are comfortable with and what allows you to move fast.
 For me, that’s vanilla JS and using the platform directly.
 If it’s React for you, use React.
 However, if you deviate from industry best practices or the company’s tech stack, it might not work in your favor.